CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRolls.md

 ### Example 2:

 Javk Wick the rogue has a Light Crossbow and Standard Bolts.
-He has a level 1 with Light Crossbows.
-He has level 1 in RFX
+He has a weapon skill of level 1 with Light Crossbows.
+He has level 1 in RFX.

 - +3d6 (Base Dice)
 - +1d6 (Level 1 Light Crossbow Skill)